 - Letter from adjacent property owner with signature providing authorization when operations are proposed in Easement Right-of-Way.

 Utility Classification for Use of State Highway Right of Way

-Use of state highway right of way by utilities shall be in accordance with Public Act 368 of 1925 and the Michigan Department of Transportation (MDOT) Utility Accommodation Policy.
+Use of state highway right of way by utilities shall be in accordance with Public Act 368 of 1925 and the MDOT Utility Accommodation Policy and Guidance.
 MDOT classifies utilities into three categories: municipal, public and private.
-The following guidelines provide criteria for determining whether a utility is considered municipal, public or private and its allowable use of state highway right of way.
+The utility classification guidelines provide criteria for determining whether a utility is considered municipal, public or private and its allowable use of state highway right of way.